dxyz004/dear-diary/content/midtermoutline.md

 11. **Be able to create testcases according to boundary, statement and edge coverage criteria**

 	Given Java code.
 Provide X amount of paths.

+---

+03/08/22 Review Session

+1. Inheritance, encapsulation, polymorphism.
+June 3 pdf.
+Definition, benefits and downsides.

+2. Draw Figure 2 diagram or textually describe the different phases.
+(Pair programming mentioned in class, senior-junior example)

+3. Model Driven development ... manage the scale of large systems.
+Theoretically spent all your time designing so coding/product can be automated/easier.
+Less testing because more validation.
+"The system is validated at the analysis model level".

+4. Model-View-Controller (recreate MVC diagram jpg) "MVC Architecture from SUN" Benefits:
+	- Prof's favorite: Ability to create multiple views w/o shutting down the model.
+	- Reusability of application and/or user interface compoents
+	- Ability to develop the application

+5. Basic idea for implementation/methodology.
+Probably not code based testing.
+Modern software can talk with other software.

+6 - 8.
+Create your own diagrams.
+More flexibile than library example (blank boxes are short-term/long-term goal)...
+Statechart ExceptionAndLightBulbClass.pdf ...

+9.

+10.